-I work with parents a lot who don’t mind holding the baby the first few weeks or even the first few months.
-But, once your baby gets heavier, the newness of having a new baby wears off a bit, you have more to do around the house, your baby becomes mobile, etc. it becomes very difficult to sit for long periods of time holding the baby.
-And, every mama could use a break sometimes!
+I work with parents a lot who don’t mind holding the baby for the first few weeks or even the first few months.
+But, once your baby gets heavier, you have more to do around the house, your baby becomes mobile, etc. it becomes very difficult to sit for long periods of time holding the baby.
+And, every mama’s arms could use a break sometimes!

 Here are 5 tips to get baby to nap in the crib:

 1. Spend Awake Time in the Crib

 I know you want your baby to sleep in the crib but we have to start somewhere.
 First, get your baby used to the crib during awake playtime.
 You don’t want the crib to be a “foreign” place.
 In fact, you want it to be a comforting, welcoming place!

 Also, be mindful that too much downtime in the crib can have the opposite problem.
 Your baby might equate the crib with playtime or, worse, cause insomnia or difficulty sleeping.

 I recommend you spend around 8-10 minutes of awake time in the crib at least 2-3 times a day when you’re first starting out.
 Once your baby is napping in the crib, it is not usually necessary to continue doing playtime in the crib.
 But, of course, it doesn’t hurt either!

 If your baby cries when placed in the crib, start with just 1-2 minutes at a time and work your way up.
 Be sure to interact with your baby by playing peek-a-boo, singing upbeat children’s songs, and just being silly sometimes!